Disability Services for Students UPPS No. 07.11.01

 l. prepare an annual report, which includes a summary of program activities and results of evaluation instruments;

-m. inform students about the procedures to follow in the event they have a grievance related to accommodations associated with a disability (see Attachment II).
+m. inform students about the procedures to follow in the event they have a grievance related to accommodations associated with a disability (see Grievance Procedures for Students with Disabilities).
 These procedures are subject to periodic updates; and

 n. serve as liaison with state and federal agencies, public and private institutions, and community resources serving persons with disabilities.

-03.03 Academic departments, deans, chairs, faculty, the Registrar's Office and the Testing, Research-Support and Evaluation Center (TREC) are responsible for providing accommodations that may include:
+03.03 Academic departments, deans, chairs, faculty, the Registrar's Office, and TREC are responsible for providing accommodations that may include:

 a. modifying the length of time allowed for local course exams or the completion of assignments;

-b. providing alternative testing formats and procedures as recommended by the director of the ODS in consultation with the licensed psychologist on the ODS staff, or the director of the Student Health Center;
+b. providing alternative testing formats and procedures as recommended by the director of the ODS, in consultation with the ODS staff, the director of the Student Health Center, or the director of the Counseling Center;

-c. facilitating use of auxiliary aids in the classroom for students with disabilities, such as tape recorders, lap top computers, or other devices that assist with note taking and information recall to ensure equal access to classroom instruction;
+c. facilitating use of auxiliary aids in the classroom for students with disabilities, such as audio recorders, laptop computers, captionists, or other devices that assist with note-taking and information recall to ensure equal access to classroom instruction;

 e. a director or department head, in conjunction with the ODS, may recommend an alternate accommodation to that proposed by a student if the director or department head determines the request may result in a fundamental alteration to the essential nature of the program or service, or a significant difficulty or expense for the university.
 The request may be forwarded to the next level of supervision.
 If necessary, the divisional vice president will coordinate with the ADA coordinator and the ODS on the nature and cost of the accommodation to determine applicable resources for the accommodation.

-03.04 The ODS, Academic Affairs and advisory groups will review and update "Students with Disabilities, a Faculty Resource Guide" as needed.
-Academic Affairs will publish the updated guide, and monitor and revise the Academic Affairs PPS and Plan of Action as needed.
+03.04 The ODS, Academic Affairs, and advisory groups will review and update "Students with Disabilities, a Teaching Resource Guide," as needed.
+Academic Affairs will publish the updated guide, and monitor and revise the Academic Affairs PPS and plan of action, as needed.
 The approved guide is available on the ODS website to university faculty and staff.

 03.06 Tutoring will be available for students with disabilities through either the Student Learning Assistance Center, Student Support Services, Math Lab, or Writing Center.

-03.07 The Department of Housing and Residential Life is responsible for providing and coordinating any special housing requests from students with disabilities.
-Housing and Residential Life makes every attempt to meet individual requests, although it may not in all cases be able to satisfy a specific room request due to architectural limitations within some residential facilities.
-Because of the nature of some of the needed modifications, students must make requests in a timely manner to Housing and Residential Life so that the accommodations can be ready prior to the start of a check-in period.
-Students with disabilities who may require an accommodation in any campus residence hall or university-owned apartment should follow the Procedures for Housing Requests Based on Disability-Related Needs (Attachment III).
+03.07 The Department of Housing and Residential Life works with ODS to provide reasonable accommodations for students with disabilities who need any special housing.
+Students should contact the Department of Housing and Residential Life with their requested housing accommodation in a timely manner so that the approved accommodations can be ready prior to the start of a check-in period.
+The Department of Housing and Residential Life makes every attempt to meet individual requests, although it may not in all cases be able to satisfy a specific room request due to architectural limitations within some residential facilities.
+Students with disabilities who may require an accommodation in any campus residence hall or university-owned apartment should follow the Procedures for Housing Requests Based on Disability-Related Needs.

 03.08 Auxiliary Services and Transportation Services will coordinate equal access to food services and transportation for persons with disabilities.

-03.09 The Facilities Department, in consultation with the ODS, routinely monitors to ensure that all new facilities or facilities undergoing renovation (when the scope of the project is $50,000 or more) are accessible for persons with disabilities, and in compliance with the Texas Accessibility Standards (TAS), and the Americans with Disabilities Act Architectural Guidelines (ADAAG).
+03.09 Facilities, in consultation with the ODS, routinely monitors to ensure that all new facilities or facilities undergoing renovation (when the scope of the project is $50,000 or more) are accessible for persons with disabilities, and in compliance with the Texas Accessibility Standards (TAS), and the Americans with Disabilities Act Architectural Guidelines (ADAAG).

-03.10 The Facilities Department, in consultation with the ODS, routinely evaluates and monitors to ensure that campus facilities provide program access.
-When renovation or modification to a facility is undertaken, Facilities Department staff will monitor accessibility according to the Texas Accessibility Standards (TAS) and the ADAAG when the scope of the project is under $50,000.
-Facilities Department staff will develop, monitor, and maintain the ADA Transition Plan (JPJ survey) and report these findings annually or as needed to the university administration, ADA coordinator, and ADA/504 Compliance and Steering Committee on Disabilities.
+03.10 Facilities staff will develop, monitor, and maintain the ADA Transition Plan (JPJ survey) and report these findings annually or as needed to the university administration, ADA coordinator, and ADA/504 Compliance and Steering Committee on Disabilities.

 03.12 The Alkek Library facilitates equal access to library services for all persons with disabilities including, but not limited to, distribution of library automatic door cards, book retrieval, and limited assistance with locating research materials.